The Investigations Division is comprised of the:

 Accreditation & Victim Witness Coordinator Units

 The Accreditation Section is responsible for maintaining the required records for accreditation through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 The Department has maintained CALEA accreditation since 1991.
 The CALEA accreditation program requires agencies to comply with standards in four primary areas: policy and procedures, administration, operational procedures and support services.
-The Department's compliance with these standards is accessed every three years.
+The Department's compliance with these standards is accessed vi a a web-based review annually and an on-site assessment every four years.

 Victim & Witness Coordinator